 The classic image of New York City typically includes a jumbotron, street performers, thousands of people on foot, and bumper-to-bumper traffic in the streets.
-Home to over 8.5 million people and vacation destination to countless more, the concrete jungle of New York City is a nightmare for those looking for a place to park their car.
+Home to over 8.5 million people and a vacation destination to countless more, the concrete jungle of New York City is a nightmare for those looking for a place to park their car.
 Fortunately, Parking Access has your back—take a deep dive into our guide to NYC parking tickets to discover how to contest or avoid them easily!

 Parking in the city is so horrendous that generations of local New Yorkers have adapted to an entirely car-free life.
-Unfortunately, avoiding a daily driver isn’t possible for everyone, and car ownership in New York City is actually growing.
-This means that finding legal parking is harder than ever and just like the city, enforcement never sleeps.
+Unfortunately, avoiding daily driving isn’t possible for everyone, and car ownership in New York City is actually growing.
+This means that finding legal parking is harder than ever and, just like the city, enforcement never sleeps.

 Did you know the average parking ticket in New York City is $85?
-If you keep getting tickets, your car might get booted, impounded or towed, making the grand total exponentially more than the original amount.
+If you keep getting tickets, your car might get booted, impounded, or towed, thus making the grand total exponentially more than the original amount.
 Go through our guide to learn more about how to reduce your NYC parking fine!

 Parking Tickets Aren’t Going Away

-Collecting fines from parking violations, as well as selling parking permits, is an easy way for the city to boost its revenue for the NYC Department of Finance.
+Collecting fines from NYC parking violations, as well as selling parking permits, is an easy way for the city to boost its revenue for the NYC Department of Finance.
 This means getting away with illegal parking is almost impossible.
-Parking tickets have shown to be a cash cow for NYC, bringing in hundreds of millions of dollars every year.
-When you are delinquent and do not take advantage of their easy pay online for your parking citation, you will pay the parking fine plus a late fee.
+Parking tickets have shown to be a cash cow for the NYC Department of Finance, bringing in hundreds of millions of dollars every year!
+If you do not take advantage of their easy online paying method for your parking citation, you will pay the parking fine plus a late fee.

 Fighting Your NYC Parking Ticket

 Got a recognizable orange envelope?
-Luckily, just because you’ve received a parking ticket and citation number in New York City doesn’t always mean you have to pay for it.
+Luckily, just because you’ve received a parking ticket and citation number doesn’t always mean you have to pay for it.
 You always have the right to fight NYC parking tickets if you believe that it wasn’t given fairly.
 If your ticket has an error on it or you have substantial proof that the ticket was unwarranted, contesting it may be in your best interest.

 How Do I Contest a New York Parking Ticket?

-To begin the process, you’ll have to request a hearing within 30 days after the ticket was issued.
+To begin the process, you’ll have to request a hearing within 30 days after the New York City parking ticket was issued.

-Apps such as Ticket Wiper can help you navigate the process of contesting a parking ticket in New York City.
+Apps such as DoNotPay can help you navigate the process of contesting a parking ticket in New York City.
 This robot lawyer has helped overturn millions in parking tickets!
-More people than ever are requesting hearings to fight their parking tickets, causing a backlog of hearings and more people walking away ticketless.
+More people than ever are requesting hearings to fight their NYC parking tickets, and many people are walking away ticketless.

-If you feel that you didn’t deserve the ticket you got, be sure to present all evidence that might support your “not guilty” plea if you are granted a hearing, including photos or even witness testimony.
-Additionally, make sure to check for small mistakes on the ticket.
+If you feel that you didn’t deserve the ticket you got, be sure to present all evidence that might support your “not guilty” plea, including photos or even witness testimony.
+Additionally, you should make sure to check for small mistakes on the ticket.

-Possible reasons a parking ticket may be disputed:
+Possible reasons to dispute a NYC parking ticket:

 - Wrong date, time, or county

-- Incorrect vehicle information (wrong plate number, plate type, vehicle color, model year, vehicle manufacturer, etc.)
+- Incorrect vehicle information (wrong license plate number, plate type, vehicle color, model year, or vehicle manufacturer)

-- They didn’t specify whether you were parked in ‘Front of’ or ‘Opposite’ the address in question
+- Not specified whether you were parked in front of or opposite the address in question

-It is important to note that if you don’t plan on fighting your NYC parking ticket, you should pay it right away to avoid any late fees or additional consequences.
+Don’t plan on fighting your NYC parking ticket?
+Pay it right away to avoid any late fees or additional consequences!

 Cheaper Means of Transportation

-Though it might take some practice, navigating the subway is a part of the true big apple experience, with no risk of a pricy parking ticket.
-If you’d rather stay above ground, rideshare apps such as Uber and Life have made quick rides more accessible than ever by allowing you to call a car at any time with the touch of a button.
+Though it might take some practice, navigating the subway is a part of the true New York City experience, with no risk of a pricy parking ticket.
+If you’d rather stay above ground, rideshare apps such as Uber and Lyft have made quick rides more accessible than ever by allowing you to call a car at any time with the touch of a button.

-If you’re feeling old fashioned, you can even yell for a classic yellow taxi from the side of the road.
-Though they are not free, all of these alternative options will definitely cost you less than a parking ticket in New York City!
-They are also undoubtedly less stressful than trying to find a parking spot in one of the country’s most popular cities.
+If you’re feeling old-fashioned, you can even yell for a classic yellow taxi from the side of the road.
+Though they are not cheap, these alternatives will definitely cost you less than a parking ticket in New York City!
+They are also undoubtedly less stressful than trying to find a spot in one of the country’s most popular cities.

-Parking lots and garages are some of the safest places to park your car, though they tend to be expensive and will probably cost more than the traditional parking meter.
-If you would like to plan your parking ahead of time, visit the NYC Department of City Planning website to determine which parking lots and garages are near the area you plan on visiting.
+Parking lots and garages the safest places to park your car but usually more expensive than the traditional parking meter.
+To plan your New York City parking ahead of time, visit the NYC Department of City Planning website to determine which parking lots and garages are near the area you want to visit.

 Wherever you go, be sure to give yourself ample time to find a legal spot to park your car.
 Rushing may lead to hasty parking decisions or missing posted signage that may warrant a parking ticket.

-New York City is a destination on almost everyone’s bucket list and a shining example of life in America.
-Though the city is always a leader in innovation and technology, it may not be the best place to bring your car if you can help it.
+Manhattan is a destination on almost everyone’s bucket list and a shining example of life in America.
+Though the city is always a leader in innovation and technology, it may not be the best place to bring your car.

-If you are planning on spending time in the city, know that it is easily accessible to those without a car, and using alternative transportation can be an immersive experience in the culture.
-If you do have to drive your own car, make sure you do your research beforehand because getting a parking ticket in NYC may end up costing more than you’d think.
+For these reasons, if you plan on spending time in the city, note that it is easily accessible to those without a car.
+If you have to drive, make sure you do your research beforehand—getting a parking ticket in NYC may end up costing more than you’d think.
 In case you get a ticket, use our tips to fight it successfully!